 - As of February 2019, Apple Music had 28 million subscribers, 2 million more than Spotify’s paid subscribers.
 (Reuters, 2019)

-- Besides, the number of songs streamlined online has grown more than eightfold in five years (between 2013 and 2018).
+- Besides, the number of songs streamlined online has grown more than eightfold in the last five years (between 2013 and 2018).
 (Statista, 2019)

 - Moreover, in 2018, the penetration of music streaming services reached 41%.
 (Deloitte, 2019)